 If You Send People Off-Site, Have a Stellar Blog

 You probably shouldn’t be sending people off-site too often but, when you do, send them to an amazing site.
 If you’re sending them to your blog, make sure it’s absolutely breathtaking.
-If you’re not sure how to kick your blog’s quality up a notch, use this Studyweb guide.

 Use Hashtags On Twitter